 A Regions Hospital financial counselor will discuss your financial options with you.
 In some cases, it may be possible for you to apply for Medical Assistance before discharge.
 Sometimes, a referral for assistance may be sent to the county you live in to speed the process.
 The financial counselor will talk with you about several options that may offer some help with your bill.

 Your hospital bill & doctor charges

-The hospital will send a bill to your health care insurer.
+The hospital will send a bill to your health care insurer for you if you have insurance coverage.
 Remember, your policy is a contract between you and your health care insurance company and you have the final responsibility for payment of your hospital bill.
-You will receive one summary statement that includes the fees for hospital services and fees from the doctors or other professionals who took care of you.
-However, these fees will be billed separately to your insurance provider.

 - A basic daily rate which includes your room, meals, nursing care, housekeeping, telephone and television

 - Charges for special services such as doctors’ orders for medications, X-rays or laboratory tests